 Construct you waterfalls from the bottom-up.
 In other words, start from you lowest stair step, then build each fall on top of the other.

-Again, use smaller boulders, pebbles, and/or river rock as shims to hold your waterfall rocks in position until your ready to “foam” them all in.
+Use smaller boulders, pebbles, and/or river rocks as shims to hold your waterfall rocks in position until you're ready to “foam” them all in.

 Before foaming your waterfall rocks in place, hand place clean and dry river rock stones in the gaps behind, below, and in between your waterfall boulders.
 This will take up space to allow you to use less waterfall foam.
 The foam will also bind the stones, boulders, and liner all together.